matiasbattocchia/datamancer/README.md

 Data targets (sources and destinations) can be **databases** supported by ActiveRecord and **CSV files**.
 Multiple targets can be present in a single ETL process.

-Datamancer relies in bulk SQL reading and writing, and does not instantiate ActiveRecord objects, which is used for the sole purpose of connecting to databases.
+To optimize, Datamancer relies in bulk SQL reading and writing, and does not instantiate ActiveRecord objects, which is used for the sole purpose of connecting to databases.

 ## Installation